Table of Contents

 Moreover, a sound mind map strategy requires thoughtful planning, and to do that, teachers need to make sure their mind is not clustered with other work.
 At the time of planning, make sure you are not busy and not under many workloads.
 You will see that you will plan better and more creatively when you plan with a free mind, and that will help you attain a better mind map strategy!

 This mind map strategy tool is best for people who habit of jotting down their thoughts and ideas on their notebooks or even on their phones.
-There must have been times when you would find yourself randomly wondering about a specific thing, and an idea pops into your mind.
+There must have been times when you would find yourself randomly wondering about a specific thing, and an idea popped into your mind.
 What do you do when this happens?
 Do you write it somewhere or store it in your mind?
 Well, the best way is to write it down somewhere if you do not have the time to research it.

 How can it be helpful to you?
 You can use the mind map strategy as a tool to bring structure and organization to your ideas.
 Let’s assume time comes when you have to sit and brainstorm over a specific topic.
 You take out your notebook where you have jotted down ideas, and you start organizing it.
 Bam!
 You have a properly managed mind map strategy, and you didn’t even have to spend too much time thinking about it!